openvax/mhc2flurry/downloads-generation/data_curated/README.md

 # Combined training data

-This download contains the data used to train the production class2 MHCflurryII models.
+This download contains the data used to train the production class2 MHC2flurry models.

 To generate this download run: